-WHY WE LIKE IT: The Sony A7 III is ranked among the top full frame cameras for image quality, with 14 stops of dynamic range and very little noise even at ISO values of 4000 and up, outperforming even some medium format cameras with five figure price tags.
+WHY WE LIKE IT: The Sony A7 III is ranked among the top full-frame cameras for image quality, with 14 stops of dynamic range and very little noise even at ISO values of 4000 and up, outperforming even some highly-rated medium format digital cameras with five figure price tags.

-For photographers, the award winning Sony A7 III offers one of the best autofocus systems on any mirrorless camera, with an almost ridiculous 693 phase-detection points and 425 contrast detection points.
+For photographers, the award-winning Sony A7 III offers one of the best autofocus systems on any mirrorless camera, with an almost ridiculous 693 phase-detection points and 425 contrast detection points.
 It also shoots up to 10 fps, on a par with much heavier and more expensive prosumer DSLRs.
-The Sony A7 III stands out even more for videographers, since it’s capable of recording 4K video using the whole full frame sensor rather than a crop as with most DSLRs.
+The Sony A7 III stands out even more for videographers, since it’s capable of recording 4K video using the whole full-frame sensor rather than a crop as with most DSLRs.

 Plus, the A7 III’s video autofocus is also among the best we’ve seen.
 Add in useful filmmaking features like Sony’s editor-friendly log footage options, and the A7 III becomes a compelling mirrorless camera for amateurs and enthusiasts as well as a budget-saving choice for pros.

 WHY WE LIKE IT: The Panasonic G7 shoots crisp, good quality 4K video with minimal “rolling shutter.”
-It is easy to use if you’re used to shooting on a DSLR, includes an external mic jack for audio, and thanks to its MFT lens mount it can adapt a wide variety of lenses.
+It is easy to use if you’re used to shooting on a DSLR, includes an external mic jack for audio, and thanks to its MFT lens mount it can adapt to a wide variety of lenses.

 The Panasonic Lumix G7 is our top pick among Micro Four Thirds sensor digital mirrorless cameras.
-It mixes high level functionality with ease of use and affordability.
+It mixes high-level functionality with ease of use and affordability.
 This series of cameras has long been a favorite for aspiring and student filmmakers, and for good reason.

 As a bonus, the G7 can be adapted to work with old “C–mount” broadcast and television lenses, some of which can give you amazing quality for very little money.
 With the smaller sensor, you also get more zoom range out of physically smaller lenses.
 It features a built-in stereo mic for audio recording as well as a mic jack for external audio input.
 However, for low light situations, the G7 gets a little noisy at ISO values above 2500, so it requires a fast aperture lens, f1.4 or greater, if you want to shoot in twilight or less-brightly lit indoor settings.

-WHY WE LIKE IT: The Z6 fits Nikon’s award winning 24.5 Mpix full frame sensor in a lightweight yet rugged mirrorless camera, letting Nikon shooters continue using their legacy Nikon lenses while moving to the convenience of the smaller, lighter mirrorless camera body.
+WHY WE LIKE IT: The Z6 fits Nikon’s award-winning 24.5 Mpix full-frame sensor in a lightweight yet rugged mirrorless camera, letting Nikon shooters continue using their legacy Nikon lenses while moving to the convenience of the smaller, lighter mirrorless camera body.

-WHY WE LIKE IT: Despite being fully pocket-able, especially with the very compact 14-42mm kit lens or an even slimmer “pancake” prime lens, the E-M10 delivers crisp, high quality images and excellent color reproduction.
+WHY WE LIKE IT: Despite being fully pocket-able, especially with the very compact 14-42mm kit lens or an even slimmer “pancake” prime lens, the E-M10 delivers crisp, high-quality images and excellent color reproduction.